-Financial planning is a part of treatment planning – from details about financial coverage for medications, to questions about reduced hours or availability of sick time at work, if necessary, during treatment.
+Financial support and planning is a part of treatment planning – from details about financial coverage for medications, to questions about reduced hours or availability of sick time at work, if necessary, during treatment.

 Resources for Financial Planning

 Pacific Hepatitis C Network‘s online resource directory has listings of provincial organizations that can assist people with the details of accessing treatment (including the financial forms side of things)